 Product review(s) on the way: See where my Dose of Colors Lip Glosses rank in my ultimate lip gloss ranking.
 Also, learn more about the two Dose of Colors palettes that are perfect for Fall-Inspired Makeup in this post.

 Where to buy: Ulta, Beauty Bay, Dose of Colors

 About the brand: Founded by beauty blogger Huda Kattan in 2013, Huda Beauty experienced a meteoric rise within the industry.
 The brand initially sold high-quality lashes, and liquid lipsticks, but has since expanded to categories such as complexion, eyeshadow, and skincare.
 Together with her two sisters, Mona and Alya, these boss babes continue to drop must-try products that consumers lust over.

 Product review(s) on the way: Read my review on the Huda Beauty Smokey Obsession Palettes and check out this roundup where I rank all of my Huda Beauty Palettes.

 Where to buy: Cult Beauty, Huda Beauty, Sephora, Selfridges

 About the brand: Founded in 2015 by award-winning makeup artist, Pat McGrath, Pat McGrath Labs is all about creating the next mesmerizing, high quality makeup obsessions for your collection.
 Everything from the products, themselves, to the packaging is designed to communicate just how major makeup can be.

 Why this brand excites me?
-I have been hyped about this brand since I saw Tati’s review of the limited edition Pat McGrath highlighters that launched in 2016, but was hesitant to try a brand with such a steep price tag.
-As the brand began to gain more widespread recognition, I continued to hold off on buying anything until I came across a product that caught truly my eye.
+I have been hyped about this brand since I saw Tati’s review of the limited edition Pat McGrath highlighters that launched in 2016.
+However, I was hesitant to try a brand with such a steep price tag.
+Travel to 2020, and I own 4 full size Pat McGrath Mothership Palettes, three 6-pan palettes, and 2 quads.